 Similarities

-- Presents the position of the entity.
+- Evaluate the performance and position of the enterprise.

 Conclusion